vigour-io/boilerplate-module/README.md

 In test if tests are reusable use a `fn.js` file wrapping the tests in a function

+When using browserstack you need to set the environment vars `BROWSERSTACK_USERNAME=${username}` and `BROWSERSTACK_KEY=${key}`.
+Set these both locally and in your projects Travis settings.

+For npm you need to set `NPM_TOKEN` environment variable in Travis

+For now you need to set `NOW_TOKEN` environment variable in Travis

 - Enable your repo in travis by going to the [pubic-profile](https://travis-ci.org/profile/vigour-io) for public modules and the [private profile](https://travis-ci.com/profile/vigour-io) for private modules, then click the sync button and check the box for your repo
+- Set enviroment variables in travis in the [repo settings](https://travis-ci.org/vigour-io/boilerplate-module/settings)
 - Enable coveralls.io by going to [add new repo](https://coveralls.io/repos/new)
 - Test as if you're working against a blackbox, you're tests need to do the same as users of modules don't tests internals test api with results (input - output), this allows you to refactor code many times and does not get you lost with too many tests